Guinea Pig Dental Care

 • Dandelion

-It is suggested that you should offer your rabbit or guinea pigs a variety of only 2 or 3 different greens each day as this will help to keep their teeth healthy and also reduce any chance of an upset tummy.
+It is suggested that you offer your guinea pig a variety of only 2 or 3 different greens daily, as this will help keep their teeth healthy and reduce any chance of an upset tummy.

 Find A Local Vet